Vigneshkalvium/E-Commerce_follow_along/README.md

 Authentication ensures only the right pepole can access certain feautures.
 For Example:
 - Users need to log in to place orders or see their personal data.
 - It keeps the app secure by verifying users' identities.

+#### SECTION 2:
+> Milestone 2:
+- In this i create a react app and design the login page and style it Tailwindcss.
+It gives a wonderful Experience and i get some knowledge that how to work on a professional project.